 The Home and School Association has funded many projects including: purchasing basketballs and nets, computer equipment, classroom sound systems, playground equipment, books, hockey equipment and sweaters, school sweaters, choir uniforms, first aid kits, CPR masks and supporting CPR training for teachers.
-Please give serious consideration to volunteering your time to support the programs offered by this most worthwhile group.
+All parents may join the Home and School Association for a yearly membership fee of only \$5.00.
+Please give serious consideration to supporting this most worthwhile group.
 Your children will be the ones to benefit.